dhairyasurana007/openemr/AUDIT.md

-# OpenEMR System Audit (CI/CD Excluded)
+# OpenEMR System Audit

 ## Summary

-The audit found that OpenEMR has a mature but mixed architecture: modern services and APIs coexist with a large legacy codebase.
-This provides flexibility and broad functionality, but it also creates security, performance, and data-governance risks that require focused hardening.
+OpenEMR's architecture is a mix of modern services/APIs and a large legacy codebase.
+This provides flexibility, but it also creates security, performance, and data-governance risks that require focused hardening.

 ### Security and Access Control